Planetary habitability: Mass and size

 Low-mass planets are poor candidates for life for two reasons.
 First, their lesser gravity makes atmosphere retention difficult.
 Constituent molecules are more likely to reach escape velocity and be lost to space when buffeted by solar wind or stirred by collision.
 Planets without a thick atmosphere lack the matter necessary for primal biochemistry, have little insulation and poor heat transfer across their surfaces (for example, Mars, with its thin atmosphere, is colder than the Earth would be if it were at a similar distance from the Sun), and provide less protection against meteoroids and high-frequency radiation.
 Further, where an atmosphere is less dense than 0.006 Earth atmospheres, water cannot exist in liquid form as the required atmospheric pressure, 4.56 mm Hg (608 Pa) (0.18 inch Hg), does not occur.
 In addition, a lessened pressure reduces the range of temperatures at which water is liquid.

 Secondly, smaller planets have smaller diameters and thus higher surface-to-volume ratios than their larger cousins.
 Such bodies tend to lose the energy left over from their formation quickly and end up geologically dead, lacking the volcanoes, earthquakes and tectonic activity which supply the surface with life-sustaining material and the atmosphere with temperature moderators like carbon dioxide.
-Plate tectonics appear particularly crucial, at least on Earth: not only does the process recycle important chemicals and minerals, it also fosters bio-diversity through continent creation and increased environmental complexity and helps create the convective cells necessary to generate Earth's magnetic field.
+Plate tectonics appear particularly crucial, at least on Earth: not only does the process recycle important chemicals and minerals, but it also fosters bio-diversity through continent creation and increased environmental complexity and helps create the convective cells necessary to generate Earth's magnetic field.
+Although geologically active planets with volcanism but no plate tectonics, called Ignan Earths, could also be habitable.

 "Low mass" is partly a relative label: the Earth is low mass when compared to the Solar System's gas giants, but it is the largest, by diameter and mass, and the densest of all terrestrial bodies.
 It is large enough to retain an atmosphere through gravity alone and large enough that its molten core remains a heat engine, driving the diverse geology of the surface (the decay of radioactive elements within a planet's core is the other significant component of planetary heating).
 Mars, by contrast, is nearly (or perhaps totally) geologically dead and has lost much of its atmosphere.
 Thus it would be fair to infer that the lower mass limit for habitability lies somewhere between that of Mars and that of Earth or Venus: 0.3 Earth masses has been offered as a rough dividing line for habitable planets.
 However, a 2008 study by the Harvard-Smithsonian Center for Astrophysics suggests that the dividing line may be higher.
 Earth may in fact lie on the lower boundary of habitability: if it were any smaller, plate tectonics would be impossible.
 Venus, which has 85% of Earth's mass, shows no signs of tectonic activity.
 Conversely, "super-Earths", terrestrial planets with higher masses than Earth, would have higher levels of plate tectonics and thus be firmly placed in the habitable range.